AndrewRoddy/Gomodoro/README.md

 - [ ] Save paused, break mode, chosen color, patreon data all in the local memory

-User setting imporovements

-- [ ] Create settings menu
-    - [ ] Create light, dark, and midnight modes

-    - [ ] Add "total time focused" time at bottom of settings
-    - [ ] Add ability to reset back to time when last closed
-      - Add saving previous time to local storage
-      - Should save when it runs the "reopen" thing
-    - [ ] Add subtract 15 minutes button
-    - [ ] Remove clicking on circles to hide, move to settings menu

 - [ ] Make sure the seconds can never go over max integer size

 Icons